 Caye Caulker

 With one foot in the Caribbean and one foot in Central America, Belize’s Caye Caulker is a unique Caribbean island to visit.
-The island’s motto is ‘go slow,’ and with no cars, a laidback vibe, and plenty of hammocks, it’s not hard to comply!
+The island’s motto is ‘Go slow,’ with no cars, a laidback vibe, and plenty of hammocks, it’s not hard to comply!
 Caye Caulker has all the elements of a tropical paradise, with dazzling blue waters, incredible sunsets, swaying palm trees, and a rainbow of colorful houses.

 When it comes to food options, seafood is an obvious choice!
 If you visit during lobster season (June – February), you will be treated to insanely fresh and affordable lobster.
 Ice and Beans Café is a Caye Caulker institution serving great coffee, bagels, and smoothies from their fantastic beachfront location.
 For a Belizean breakfast experience, try fry jacks from Errolyn’s House of Fry Jacks, and for more local options, don’t miss Steve’s Grill, Reina’s, and Wish Willy Bar and Grill.